explained. All functions. All tricks. (under development...)

 doubleclicking and entering a text.
 Tabs can be closed by clicking

-the Close symbol on the right.
-Tabs can be undocked from the main
+their Close symbol or with CTRL+W. Tabs can be undocked

-window by dragging the tab indicator away.
-Not all functions are
+from the main window by dragging the tab indicator away.
+Not all

-available for undocked plot tabs.
-For bringing them back, grab
+functions are available for undocked plot tabs.
+For bringing them

-the tab indicator and move it back into the main window's row
+back, grab the tab indicator and move it back into the main window's

 Next comes a